froggyos/froggyos.github.io/versions/1.14/README.md

 outf "t=c01, tr=4-48 | b=c04, br=57-91" , "from the char 4 to char 48, the text will be blue.
 AND from char 57 to char 91 the background will be red"
 ```
 #### Formatting
-* The first string is the format string.
 * **rules** are delimited by the pipe operator: `{[property]=[value] | [property]=[value], [property]=[value]}`
 * **subrules** are delimited by the comma operator, and occur inside of **rules**: `{[property]=[value],[property]=[value]}`
     * If a range is not specified, it will apply to the entire string